Human Error: Will Dentistry Discover Ways to Overcome Oral Health Barriers?

 Hannah Neumann, RDH

-Hannah Neumann, RDH, attended Lane Community College, where she received her degree in dental hygiene in 2011.
-After working as a clinical dental hygienist for over 10 years, she is also currently returning to finish her Bachelor’s of Science at the Oregon Institute of Technology, studying business, dental hygiene, and public health.
-Hannah has previously spent time working at a healthcare clinic in Uganda, providing preventative and aiding in restorative care to the underserved children in the community.
+Hannah Neumann, RDH, attended Lane Community College, where she received her associate’s degree in dental hygiene in 2011.
+After working as a clinical dental hygienist for over 10 years, she returned to school and graduated in 2024 with her Bachelor of Science at the Oregon Institute of Technology, with a dental hygiene major and a business minor.
+Hannah has previously spent time working at a health care clinic in Uganda, providing preventive care and aiding in restorative care to the underserved children in the community.
 After working as a clinical dental hygienist for over five years, Hannah took a sabbatical and lived in Paris and Switzerland for over two years, teaching English and creating a guided tour in Paris.
-Upon her return, Hannah created a teeth-whitening company and is also currently working as an advocate for the advancement of hygienists’ scope of practice in her home state of Oregon.
-Hannah enjoys spending time with her family in her home city of Portland, and in her spare time, she plays piano, travels worldwide, and leads a book club.
+Upon her return, Hannah created a teeth-whitening company and is also working as an advocate for advancing hygienists’ scope of practice in her home state of Oregon.
+Hannah enjoys spending time with her family in her home city of Portland, Oregon, and in her spare time, she plays piano, travels worldwide, and leads a book club.